Beaconsys/Beacon/data/README.rst

     (Data collected by Beacon from default storage nodes)
 - ES_OST2
     (Data collected by Beacon from rest storage nodes)
+- Job
+    (Data collected by Beacon from applications running on the TaihuLight) (PS: we are still applying for open sourece this part.)

 We will continue to open source our data, including many fields.